tsnellgrove/dark_castle3/doc/to_do.md

 *** already done ***
+- DONE: would be nice to have an Error class that inherits from Invisible [FUTURE]
+	- IDEA: but this would break in heritance?
+	- IDEA: or maybe Writing just needs to inherit from Error ?

 - DONE: How to enable switches and machines to self register for universal scope
 	- EXAMPE: battery powered lamp must track usage even if Burt has dropped it and walked away
 	- DONE: eliminate universal_scope => just add these to Burt's invis_lst